vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/README.md

 Routes are generated according to the relative path of your Markdown files.
 Each Markdown file is compiled into HTML with [markdown-it](https://github.com/markdown-it/markdown-it) and then processed as the template of a Vue component.
 This allows you to directly use Vue inside your Markdown files and is great when you need to embed dynamic content.

 - During development, we start a normal dev-server, and serve the VuePress site as a normal SPA.
-If you’ve used Vue before, you will notice the familiar development experience when you are writing and developing with VuePress.
+If you've used Vue before, you will notice the familiar development experience when you are writing and developing with VuePress.

 - During build, we create a server-rendered version of the VuePress site and render the corresponding HTML by virtually visiting each route.